titoghose/Q-Pi/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine.
+See 'deployment' for notes on how to deploy the project on a live system.
 Currently, Q-Pi is supported **only on *OSX* and *Linux*** systems.
 Due to some conflicts with installation of the dependencies, *Windows* support is currently not available but will be provided soon.

-### Prerequisites
+### Dependencies

-These are the prerequisites for running this program.
+These are the prerequisites for running this programme and installation instructions given below.

 ```
 Python 2.7.*